Tiro de Diu: History

 After the defeat of the Muslim forces, the gun was sent to Lisbon, first being set in the Castle of São Jorge and, after 1640, in the Fortress of S. Julião da Barra, in Oeiras, to defend the mouth of the River Tagus.

-By mid 18th century the gun was again removed, this time being sent to the Arsenal in Lisbon to be melted so that the metal could be used to cast a statue of king D. José I. However, a scholar noticed the Arabic inscriptions on the gun and after discovering the historical value of the piece, the gun was spared.
+By mid 18th century the gun was again removed, this time being sent to the Lisbon arsenal to be melted, so that the metal could be used to cast a statue of king D. José I. However, a scholar noticed the Arabic inscriptions on the gun and, after discovering the historical value of the piece, the gun was spared.

-It is now on display on the Pátio dos Canhões at the Military Museu of Lisbon.
+It is now on display on the "Pátio dos Canhões" at the Lisbon Military Museum.